Murders of Aldo Donegani and Luisa De Leo: The judicial process

 Some elements of the case and the collection of evidence pushed the attention onto their nephew Guglielmo Gatti.
 In addition to the testimony of the driver and his son along the Vivione pass, a neighbour of the Doneganis said she had heard suspicious noises on the night of July 30-31.
 She said that she had looked outside and seen Guglielmo Gatti in the garden, who had reassured her.
-A hotelier from Breno, also in Val Camonica, stated that she had given him a room the following night, but that she had not officially registered him since he had arrived very late at night and then left very early in the morning.
-Nonetheless, in Gatti's apartment, on the upper floor of the property at via Ugolini, the receipt for the shopping done by his uncle on Saturday was also found.
+A hotelier from Breno, also in Val Camonica, stated that she had given Gatti a room the following night, but that she had not officially registered him since he had arrived very late at night and then left very early in the morning.
+In Gatti's apartment, on the upper floor of the property at via Ugolini, the receipt for the shopping done by his uncle on Saturday was also found.
 A new inspection of the villa, carried out with the aid of luminol, highlighted large traces of blood in the garage which had been cleaned up to a height of one metre from the ground.
-As Gatti used this garage, it lead to the belief that the room had been the actual scene of the crime as blood residues were also found in the car and on one of Gatti's shoes.
-The cousins on the maternal side of the family had also said that from that room, on the day the disappearance was reported, a strong smell of bleach could be sensed in the garage.
-The investigators reconstructed the sequence of events as follows: Around midday on Saturday 30 July, Gatti poisoned his uncle and aunt, or at least administered them a narcotic, then transported them to the box and there dissected them (perhaps before they were even clinically dead) with shears.
+As Gatti used this garage, it led to the belief that the room had been the actual scene of the crime, and blood residue was also found in the car and on one of Gatti's shoes.
+The cousins on the maternal side of the family had also said that, on the day the disappearance was reported, a strong smell of bleach could be sensed in the garage.
+The investigators reconstructed the sequence of events as follows: Around midday on Saturday 30 July, Gatti poisoned his uncle and aunt, or at least administered them a narcotic, then transported them to the garage and there dissected them (perhaps before they were even clinically dead) with shears.
 Once the dismemberment had taken place and the blood was cleaned from the room, the next day he loaded the remains into the car and headed towards the Vivione Pass to get rid of them, stopping to sleep at a hotel in Breno.
-On 1 August he returned to Brescia, receiving a phone call from Luciano De Leo, but not before stopping at a car wash to clean the car.
+On 1 August he stopped at a car wash to clean the car, then returned to Brescia, receiving a phone call from Luciano De Leo.